markac/FIXDD2markdown/README.md

 # FIXDD2markdown

-mkdocs plugin for pulling message and component definitions into mkdoc md files.
+Markdown plugin for pulling message and component definitions into mkdoc md files.